 If you would prefer face to face advice we recommend making an appointment with your local citizens advice bureau.
 The bureau have volunteers and advisors who can talk you through your options.

 More often than not, becoming debt free is not a quick fix.
-Most debt solutions last for at least 3 years but usually longer.
+It can take years to become debt free, depending on your circumstances.
 The benefit of receiving debt advice from a charity is that you are making the decision to act on your debt problem to find a way out of debt.

 You can telephone Debt Support Trust on 0800 085 0226 or complete a debt analyser to start the process of resolving your debt problem.